Frequently asked questions

 Do you speak many languages?

 I speak English, German and Swedish fluently.
-I also speak a little French, Danish, Spanish, European Portuguese and Italian.
-I can pronounce with reasonable accuracy Japanese, Mandarin, Norwegian, Finnish, Russian, Bahasa Melayu, Bahasa Indonesia, Icelandic, Greek, Brazilian Portuguese, Dutch and Afrikaans, and have knowledge of the pronunciation patterns of many languages including Korean, Cantonese, Hokkien, Tagalog, Hindi/Urdu, Singhalese, Malayalam, Farsi, Arabic, Croatian, Czech, Polish, Hungarian, Hebrew, Turkish, Vietnamese and a few more.
+I also speak a little Mandarin, French, Danish, Spanish, European Portuguese and Italian.
+In addition, I can pronounce words with reasonable accuracy in Japanese, Norwegian, Finnish, Russian, Bahasa Melayu, Bahasa Indonesia, Icelandic, Greek, Brazilian Portuguese, Dutch and Afrikaans, and have knowledge of the pronunciation patterns of many languages including Korean, Cantonese, Hokkien, Tagalog, Hindi/Urdu, Singhalese, Malayalam, Farsi, Arabic, Croatian, Czech, Polish, Hungarian, Hebrew, Turkish, Vietnamese and a few more.
 See my webpage about how popular foreign names and words should be pronounced.

 Why aren't there helpful tips on your website to tell me how to change my accent?